TheRedstoneRadiant/VLC-Board-Discord-Bot/README.md

+# VLC-Board Discord Bot

-This is a Discord Bot to send snapshots of the Canvas from [VLC Board](https://github.com/TheRedstoneRadiant/VLC-Board) every 5 minutes.
+#### This is a Discord Bot to send snapshots of the Canvas from [VLC Board](https://github.com/TheRedstoneRadiant/VLC-Board) every 5 minutes.

 ![image](https://github.com/TheRedstoneRadiant/VLC-Board-Discord-Bot/assets/76220359/49482a31-8526-4012-b7cf-77a47961ba12)

 # Setup